aimldinesh/data-science-coding-log/ML_Algorithms/Logistics_Regression/LogisticRegressionInterview_prep.md

 ### 🧩 Question 7: What are its limitations?

 **You:** Assumes linear boundary in log-odds space, not suitable for highly non-linear patterns, sensitive to outliers.

+### 🧩 Question 8: What is the role of the threshold in logistic regression?

+**You:** The threshold (commonly 0.5) is used to convert predicted probabilities into class labels.
+Changing it affects precision and recall trade-off.

+### 🧩 Question 9: What metrics are best to evaluate a logistic regression model?

+**You:** Besides accuracy, use precision, recall, F1-score, and ROC-AUC especially in imbalanced datasets.

+### 🧩 Question 10: What are log-odds?

+**You:** Log-odds are the logarithm of the odds ratio.
+In logistic regression, the linear combination $w^T x + b$ represents the log-odds of the positive class.

+### 🧩 Question 11: What is multicollinearity and how does it affect logistic regression?

+**You:** Multicollinearity occurs when independent variables are highly correlated.
+It inflates coefficient variance and can make the model unstable.

+### 🧩 Question 12: How does regularization help logistic regression?

+**You:** It penalizes large coefficients to prevent overfitting.
+L1 can also perform feature selection by shrinking some weights to zero.

+---